crnlmd77/data-analytics-portfolio/_README.md

 Welcome to my Data Analytics Portfolio!
 This repository highlights my ability to analyze, visualize, and communicate data-driven insights using **Python**, **SQL**, and **Power BI**.
 Each project is inspired by practical, real-world challenges and showcases my ability to convert complex datasets into clear, impactful insights.

+## My projects are also numbered and stated in README notes per folder for better understanding of the datasets used.

 ---

 ## 🧠 What You'll See: